vbotka/ansible-collection-freebsd/docs/source/examples/207/example.rst

 At multiple iocage hosts, create and run VNET jails with a DHCP interface from the template ``ansible_client``.
 Use the dictionary ``iocage_tags`` and option ``inventory_hostname_tag`` to create `inventory aliases`_.
 Group the jails by iocage hosts, states, and classes.
 Declare the project in a single dictionary.
-The dictionary keys are jails aliases.
+The dictionary keys are jails' aliases.
 For example,

 .. code-block:: yaml